-Nelson Huber-Disla works as a staff writer for the T. Colin Campbell Center for Nutrition Studies.
+Nelson Huber-Disla is the managing editor for the T. Colin Campbell Center for Nutrition Studies.
 He is a graduate of the University of North Carolina at Chapel Hill, where he studied English.
-He lives and works as a freelance writer and editor in Carrboro, North Carolina, and he is the contributing author of The Future of Nutrition: An Insider’s Look at the Science, Why We Keep Getting it Wrong, and How to Start Getting it Right.
+He lives in Durham, North Carolina, and he is the contributing author of The Future of Nutrition: An Insider’s Look at the Science, Why We Keep Getting it Wrong, and How to Start Getting it Right.

 For decades T. Colin Campbell, PhD has been at the forefront of nutrition education and research.
 Dr. Campbell’s expertise and scientific interests encompass relationships between diet and disease, particularly the causation of cancer.
 His legacy, the China Project, is one of the most comprehensive studies of health and nutrition ever conducted.
 Dr. Campbell is the Jacob Gould Schurman Professor Emeritus of Nutritional Biochemistry at Cornell University.
 He is also the founder of the highly acclaimed, CNS and eCornell Plant-Based Nutrition Certificate and serves as the Chairman of the Board for the T. Colin Campbell Center for Nutrition Studies.